rhondusmithwick/CellSociety/Design.md

 	* Doable from our design, since each Simulation subclass reads its own XML file
   * Will allow parameters of simulation to be changeable to allow for user input in future
 * Switch simulations: use the GUI to change the current simulation from Game of Life to Wator
-	* Doable from our design, since users will be able to select from a dropdown a simulation
+	* Doable from our design, since users will be able to select from a drop-down a simulation
-  * Cell Society will instantize a new Simulation
+  * Cell Society will  a new Simulation

 ### Design Considerations
 We ran into several issues that could not be fully decided until a deeper understanding of the project has been reached through coding.